arki1/examples/README.md

 kustomize build . | kubectl apply -f -
 ```

-Lets check the logs to see if everything is alright:
+Lets check the logs to see if everything is alright.

+If the command fails with `Error...
+ContainerCreating`, just try again.
+When it displays `RAW: Entering the event loop` it means, it's ready for incoming requests.
+Let's move on to the last step.

 ```bash
 kubectl logs -f $(kubectl get pods | grep mnist-service | grep -Eo '^[^ ]+')
 ```

+Hit `CTRL-C` to interrupt the logs streaming.

 If you describe the new service, you'll see it's listening for connections within the cluster on port 9000: